Oliver!: 2008 West End revival

-When Rowan Atkinson fell ill in April 2009, Russ Abbot stepped in to play the role temporarily.
-Abbot had starred in the 1997 Palladium run.
+When Rowan Atkinson fell ill in April 2009, Russ Abbot stepped in to play the role temporarily who previously starred in the 1997 Palladium run.
 In July 2009, British comedian Omid Djalili replaced Atkinson as Fagin, receiving positive reviews.
 In December 2009, Griff Rhys Jones took over as Fagin, with Steven Hartley as Bill Sikes.
 Hartley had played Sikes in the 1997 Palladium production.
 In March 2010, Kerry Ellis took over the role of Nancy, also receiving positive reviews.
-At the same time, Bleach, D'Silva and Ferguson were replaced by Jason Morell, Christian Patterson and Claire Machin, respectively.
+Bleach, D'Silva, and Ferguson were replaced by Jason Morell, Christian Patterson, and Claire Machin, respectively.
 In June 2010, Russ Abbot again took over as Fagin.
 Stephen Moore was a replacement for Mr. Brownlow.
 Ron Moody, the original Fagin, joined the cast at the end of the performance on 14 June 2010, in celebration of the show's 50th Anniversary.
 Griff Rhys Jones returned as Fagin in December 2010.

 The production closed on 8 January 2011, to be replaced at the theatre by the original London production of Shrek The Musical.

-2011 UK Tour
+2011–13 UK and Ireland tour

-After the 2009 revival closed in January 2011, Cameron Mackintosh announced that a new production with a new set and direction by Laurence Connor would embark on a 13-month UK and Ireland tour beginning at the Wales Millennium Centre, Cardiff in December 2011 and ending February 2013 at the Bristol Hippodrome.
-The tour was announced to star Neil Morrissey and Brian Conley as Fagin and Samantha Barks (who came third in the BBC reality show I'd Do Anything, which was won by Jodie Prenger to be cast in the 2009 revival as Nancy) as Nancy.
-Morrisey played Fagin while Conley was starring in a pantomime at the Birmingham Hippodrome, and left the production during the Birmingham run in April.
-He returned in October at the Newcastle Theatre Royal when Conley left to appear in I'm A Celebrity...Get Me Out Of Here! and another pantomime in Birmingham.
+After the 2009 revival closed in January 2011, Cameron Mackintosh announced that a new production based on the Drury Lane production with a new set and direction by Laurence Connor would embark on a 13-month UK and Ireland tour beginning at the Wales Millennium Centre, Cardiff in December 2011 and ending February 2013 at the Bristol Hippodrome.
+The tour was announced to star Neil Morrissey and Brian Conley sharing the role of Fagin and Samantha Barks (who came third in the BBC reality show I'd Do Anything, which was won by Jodie Prenger to be cast in the 2009 revival as Nancy) as Nancy before sharing the role with Cat Simmons while Barks left to appear as Éponine in the film adaptation of Les Misérables (after Mackintosh announced the casting in January 2011 during the curtain call of a performance at the Palace Theatre, Manchester).

-In January 2012, Mackintosh made a surprise appearance at the curtain call of a performance to announce that Barks had been cast as Eponine in the movie adaptation of Les Misérables, causing her to leave the tour on 1 April in Birmingham, being replaced by Cat Simmons.
-Barks later returned for the final two weeks of the Edinburgh Playhouse run in June before returning with Morrissey.
-She once again left the production early to perform at the 2013 Oscars.
+2023 Encores!

+In June 2022, it was announced New York City Center would stage Oliver as a part of its Encores! series.
+The cast features Lilli Cooper (Nancy), Raúl Esparza (Fagin), Julian Lerner (The Artful Dodger), Tam Mutu (Bill Sikes), Brad Oscar (Mr. Bumble), Benjamin Pajak (Oliver), Michael Siberry (Mr. Brownlow), and Mary Testa (Widow Corney) with direction by Lear deBessonet.
+The production ran from May 3rd - 14th 2023.
+Gavin Lee was the standby for Fagin but went on several times during the run.

+2024 West End revival

+A production presented by Cameron Mackintosh at the Gielgud Theatre in the West End began previews on 14 December 2024 with an opening night on 14 January 2025, following a sell-out season at Chichester Festival Theatre from 8 July to 7 September 2024.
+It is revised by Mackintosh and directed and choreographed by Matthew Bourne, designed by Lez Brotherston with a cast including Simon Lipkin as Fagin, Shanay Holmes as Nancy, Aaron Sidwell as Bill Sikes, Billy Jenkins as the Artful Dodger, and Philip Franks as Mr. Brownlow.